TurtleEngr/epm-helpers/README.md

-# epm-helpers
+# epm-helper
-Helper scripts for use with the ESP Package Manager (EPM)
+These are helper scripts for use with the ESP Package Manager (EPM).

-THe "ESP Package Manager (EPM)" can be found at:
+The "ESP Package Manager (EPM)" can be found at:
 [https://jimjag.github.io/epm/](https://jimjag.github.io/epm/)

 For help type: